Joseph W. Esherick

-Joseph W. Esherick (Chinese name: 周锡瑞 (周錫瑞, Zhōu Xīruì), born 1942) is an emeritus professor of modern Chinese history at the University of California, San Diego.
+Joseph W. Esherick (Chinese name: 周锡瑞 (周錫瑞, Zhōu Xīruì), born 1942) is an American sinologist.
+He is a professor emeritus of modern Chinese history at the University of California, San Diego.
 He is the holder of the Hwei-chih and Julia Hsiu Chair in Chinese Studies.
 Esherick is a graduate of Harvard College (1964, summa cum laude).
 He received his Ph.D. from University of California, Berkeley (1971), under the supervision of Joseph R. Levenson and Frederic Wakeman.

+Works and views

 In addition to publishing research monographs, Esherick published a series of essays on historiography and reviews of the large questions in modern Chinese history.
 As a member of the Committee of Concerned Asian Scholars, for instance, Esherick in 1972 published a critique of the field and of his undergraduate professor, John K. Fairbank, "Harvard on Imperialism."
 Later such essays dealt with the Revolution of 1911, Chiang Kai-shek, and the Revolution of 1949.

-Esherick's favorite hanyu pinin abbreviation is "SYJ."
+Critiquing the application of state-society models of China analysis, Esherick's work on rural Shaanxi in the late 1940s observes that representatives of the Party-state at the county level and below were themselves "members of society" and "deeply enmeshed in a variety of local networks from which they could never be completely separated."